ethan-luvisia/ethan-luvisia.github.io/content/My First Folder!/Ordinary Least Squares.md

 In an ideal world, there would be a line of the form $y = mx$ where we could align each point.
 As we are well aware, this is rarely the case.

-We introduce, ordinary least squares.
+To solve this problem, we introduce ordinary least squares!

 Note that our linear equation will have two parameters.
 To avoid confusion with letter names, we will label our parameters $\beta_0$ and $\beta_1$  which denote our y-intercept and slope respectively.